 General Public Ownership

-The general public holds a 14% stake in AVTR.
+The general public, with a 20% stake in the company, will not easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 But ultimately it is the future, not the past, that will determine how well the owners of this business will do.
 Therefore we think it advisable to take a look at this free report showing whether analysts are predicting a brighter future.